TOC Physicians Specializing In Sports Medicine

 Sports medicine is a subspecialty of orthopaedics that deals with the prevention, diagnosis, treatment and rehabilitation of injuries suffered during athletic activity.
 The goal of treatment is to heal and rehabilitate injuries so patients can quickly return to their athletic activities.
 Participating in sports places wear-and-tear on the body, and can lead to orthopaedic injuries.
 Athletes are susceptible to injuries that include stress fractures and chronic pain, as well as tearing or stretching of internal structures.
 Treatment for these conditions can involve surgery, orthotics, physical therapy and rest.

 Many physicians work together to help a patient regain maximum use of an injured limb or joint.
 A sports injury is typically treated by a physician, orthopaedic surgeon, rehabilitation specialist, athletic trainer and physical therapist, all of whom have specialized training in the diagnosis, treatment and prevention of sports injuries.
-Common injuries treated in sports medicine include:
+Common injuries treated in sports medicine by our experience and talented team include:

 - Anterior cruciate ligament (ACL) tears